-As with many curses this ritual often involves a recitation.of the grievances against the target as are invocations to fearful and mysterious agents of paranoia and dread.
+As with many curses this ritual often involves a recitation of the grievances against the target or invocations to fearful and mysterious agents of paranoia and dread.
 Ritualists may cowl themselves or use fearsome masks - Winterfolk ritualists often wear the headdresses of predatory beasts and call on their totems when they perform the ritual.

 The rune Kyrop is often evoked, symbolising the weakness that the curse will bring.